2018 Young Explorer’s Adventure Guide Submissions

 - While we prefer original stories, if you have something perfect that had a limited run elsewhere, query us and we’ll talk;

-- In August we will launch a crowd-funding campaign to help with pre-publication costs.
+- In the summer we will launch a crowd-funding campaign to help with pre-publication costs.
 Regardless of results of crowd-funding campaign, we are committed to publishing the anthology.
-We’ve successfully funded the previous two anthologies this way, chances are favorable.
+We’ve successfully funded the previous three anthologies this way, chances are favorable.

 - Authors will be provided with a complete Anthology Contract for review and consideration with the notice of accepted submissions.

-- In keeping with SWFA’s new guidelines, we pay $0.06/word on final edited word count for one-year exclusive worldwide rights, print and electronic, and two contributor copies.
+- In keeping with SWFA’s guidelines, we pay $0.06/word on final edited word count for one-year exclusive worldwide English rights and nonexclusive right to republish, print, or reprint the complete anthology in any language or format after the first year, print and electronic, and two contributor copies.
 Payment upon final edit.

 - If the crowd-funding fails, please note that we are still committed to this anthology, and will find other ways to fund the project.
 However, there may be delays.
 If authors feel the need to withdraw their submission due to delays, we understand.